sergiorico/backend/docs/api.rst

    :>json array nodes: An array of `Entry`_ objects.
    :>json array edges: An array of `Edge`_ objects.

+   :statuscode 400: id must be an integer
+   :statuscode 404: no collection with that id exists

 .. http:get:: /v1/collection/(int:id)/stats

    Query number of members and entries in this collection.